Doublelift: 100 Thieves (2023)

-Near Airport (2025–present)
+Near Airport (2025)

 In January 2025, Doublelift announced that he would return to competitive League of Legends, this time under his own team later known as "Near Airport" (a reference to North America's history of lackluster performances in international competitions), for the North American Challengers League qualifiers.
 The team proceeded to qualify for Split 1 of NACL without dropping a game.
 Near Airport has been compared to Los Ratones, a team founded by British streamer and former player Caedrel, for their practice of live-streaming scrimmages as well as their own games.
+In June 2025, the team disbanded.

 Personal life

-Peng was born on July 19, 1993, and grew up in Mission Viejo, California.
+Doublelift was born on July 19, 1993, and grew up in Mission Viejo, California.
 He has a younger and an older brother.
 In April 2018, his older brother killed their mother and injured their father after an altercation outside of their family's home.

-Peng is close friends with esports journalist Travis Gafford.
-In an interview with Team Dignitas, Gafford said they first met when Peng posted on Reddit that he was homeless and Gafford offered for him to live on his couch until he had money to pay rent.
-Peng said "Travis really helped me grow up as a person because when I'm playing games and focusing on my job you don't have basic social skills or an understanding of the world.
+Doublelift is close friends with esports journalist Travis Gafford.
+In an interview with Team Dignitas, Gafford said they first met when Doublelift posted on Reddit that he was homeless and Gafford offered for him to live on his couch until he had money to pay rent.
+Doublelift said "Travis really helped me grow up as a person because when I'm playing games and focusing on my job you don't have basic social skills or an understanding of the world.
 When I go outside I'm like 'how much money am I supposed to spend on food?
 How do I do my taxes?
 How do I get a bank account?'
 I didn't have a credit card, all I had was my wallet with cash and a PayPal account.
 He helped me set up a bank account, he helped me set up my life."

+In April 2018, after Doublelift's mother was killed and his father was injured, Doublelift's older brother Yihong Peng was arrested by Orange County Sherrif's Department for allegedly stabbing their mother to death and severely injuring their father.
+Yihong Peng was charged by Orange County with murder and attempted murder.